19hours/sg-statutes/Acts/State Courts Act.md

 (2) An order under subsection (1) may be made on such terms as the court sees fit.

-Explanation.—The intended enforcement overseas of any judgment obtained in the High Court, under any enforcement arrangements currently in force, would ordinarily be sufficient reason for transferring the proceedings to the High Court
+Explanation—The intended enforcement overseas of any judgment obtained in the High Court, under any enforcement arrangements currently in force, would ordinarily be sufficient reason for transferring the proceedings to the High Court.

-.

 [26/2005]